markjlyon/spaceopera/EPISODES.md

 Moments after the Primrose AI fell, Massive Dynamic displayed a comparison between the USC AIs and the Primrose AI and it's exploitable code to Emesyn.
 With no ego or self awareness it simply returned to it's previous tasks as if nothing happened.

 Massive Dynamic systems returned across all worlds in a matter of hours.

-## SEASON TWO

-### EPISODE 02x01 - THE SERPENT'S TOOTH

-The wedding and victory celebrations now over, campaigning for the Congresses and Triumvirates are moving into full swing.
-All the families with unbroken lineage are gathering the the required genetic information to vie for the throne and the ascension of a new Empress.

-The USC begins to draw up plans to annex any Drago-Kadzai member worlds willing to come under USC authority as provisional USC members.

-News from the far side of the quadrant reveals a handful of Drago-Kadzai worlds have stopped communicating with other nearby worlds, no longer asking for news or assistance.

-A mysterious and vivacious Ventrasii ambassador has been at the station for weeks, but few have learned anything about her other than her originally stated intention to monitor the USC for future attacks.
-A vibrant conversationalist she reveals almost nothing when she speaks, even for extended periods of time.

-### EPISODE 02x02 - GIRL, SERPENT, THORN

-The Keptra Empire appears silent after the disasterous first encounter, but it did reveal a new type of Zendai civilization and cultural mindset, one that puts itself above all others.
-A culture of deception and misdirection possessing psionics means silence might not equal stillness.

-The discovery of a Silurian fleet on the far side of the former Drago-Kadzai space gave the terrible revelation of the fate of the worlds that fell silent and its only a matter of time before a dozen becomes a hundred.

-Reports of a mysterious, large, unknown Zendai battlecruiser begin to spread outside Drago-Kadzai space, stirring rumors ranging from being a surviving warship to a revenge powered ghost ship to the return of Drago Ivani, creating both fear and hope among the fallen worlds.